Database Analyst

 In smaller companies a database analyst may also perform the duties of a data administrator.
 To learn more, see the Data Administrator occupational profile.

-Database analysts work in modern offices with advanced information technology.
+Database analysts work in offices with advanced information technology.
 In general, they work standard weekday office hours.
 They may need to work overtime to meet project deadlines, deal with emergencies, or make system changes.
 In some positions, they may have to travel.

-Database analysts need to possess:
+Database analysts need:

 They should enjoy: